kaplayjs/kaplay-site/src/content/guides/advanced/custom_components.md

 # Custom Components

-Kaboom uses a flexible component system that helps you compose game logic.
+KAPLAY uses a flexible component system that helps you compose game logic.

 Let's take a look at how the default component `lifespan()` is implemented.